Key Points

 Touching and holding is an important part of caring for your baby in the NICU.

 One way to hold your baby is called kangaroo care.
-This is when you hold your baby skin-to-skin on your chest.
+This is when you hold your baby skin-to-skin on your bare chest.

 Kangaroo care is good for parents, too.
 It can help you feel close to your baby and reduce your stress.